+Specific kinds of music can cause specific kinds of reactions.
 When you retail big-ticket items, you can use music to encourage your customers to examine items more closely and make different purchasing decisions.

 How Music Impacts Our Shopping Behavior, Including for Big-Ticket Items

 Younger generations may be more interested in louder music, and older adults are more interested in background music, so consider your store’s demographic.
 If there is a lot of ambient noise around your store, you may consider volume changes while managing sound quality with a high-quality amplifier and speakers.

-Music tempo: A song’s tempo refers to how fast or slow it is.
-As one might expect, fast music encourages higher energy and faster movement while slow music encourages walking more slowly and relaxing into the song.
-Grocery stores and fast food restaurants may play fast-tempo music to encourage shopper turnover because it does not hurt sales for them.
+A song’s tempo refers to how fast or slow it is.
+As one might expect, fast music encourages higher energy and faster movement, while slow music encourages walking more slowly and relaxing into the song.
+Grocery stores and fast food restaurants may play fast-tempo music to encourage shopper turnover because it doesn’t hurt sales for them.

 Matching the mode and tempo is important for your customers.
-Slow music in a major key was less enjoyable for shoppers than minor-key music with slow pacing.
+Slow music in a major key is less enjoyable for shoppers than minor-key music with slow pacing.
 Major-key music with a faster tempo sounds joyful, inspiring happiness in shoppers, so if your brand image works with this type of music, it can greatly help your customers feel good.
 However, a study found that there was no significant loss in sales when stores played songs in the minor key regardless of tempo.